AxAks/P4_Programme-python_tournoi-echecs/README.md

 -> enter next step of the Tournament
 - Sort Players by Last Name, Ranking, Result
 -> displays all the players of the tournament by the selected criteria
+- Display Number of Rounds Played
+-> displays the number of rounds already played and the total number of rounds
 - Display Rounds and Matches
--> displays all matches of all previous rounds
+-> displays the results of all matches of all previous rounds
 - Display Not Played Matchups
 -> lists for all players the possible next opponents